jbatalle/queds/README.md

 ## Getting Started
 To get started with Queds Finance, you can deploy the tool using docker-compose or install each component individually.
+You also have the flexibility to choose between different deployment configurations.

+### Deployment Options
+You can choose how to deploy the application based on your needs:

+1. `docker-compose.yml` for a complete environment
+   - Includes extra services: PostgreSQL (TimescaleDB) and Redis.
+2. `docker-compose.devel.yml` for simplified environment
+   - Uses SQLite instead of PostgreSQL and an internal dictionary instead of Redis.

 ### Docker compose
 Deploy everything with docker-compose (including external services: redis + nginx + timescaledb):